unoplatform/uno/doc/articles/uno-development/debugging-inspect-visual-tree.md

 # Inspecting the runtime visual tree of an Uno app

 Often the first step in debugging a UI bug is to scrutinize the application's visual tree.
-The visual tree is derived from the app's layout defined in Xaml, but there's not a straightforward 1-to-1 mapping from Xaml to runtime visual tree, due to templating, view manipulation in code, etc. Also, almost by definition if you're getting a UI bug then there's a discrepancy between what you expect based on the Xaml and code and the behavior you're actually observing.
+The visual tree is derived from the app's layout defined in XAML, but there's not a straightforward 1-to-1 mapping from XAML to runtime visual tree, due to templating, view manipulation in code, etc. Also, by definition if you're getting a UI bug then there's a discrepancy between what you expect based on the XAML and code and the behavior you're actually observing.
 Don't live in suspense – check the visual tree!

 Tools for inspecting the visual tree differ by platform.